witalis3/UA3REO-DDC-Transceiver/README.md

 * **IF Gain, dB** - IF gain
 * **NB Threshold** - Threshold of Noise blanker
 * **Free tune** - Allows you to move the reception frequency across the spectrum without changing the center frequency of the spectrum itself
+* **Center After Idle** - Center the spectrum with Free Tune active after 20 seconds of inactivity
 * **Noise Blanker** - Activating the Surge Suppressor
 * **RX AUDIO Mode** - Audio lines control: Stereo\Left\Right
 * **RX AGC Hold time** - Time before release of AGC gain in signal peaks, ms